mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 ### Dusting Off

 After the slave run is complete, the Aslan do not immediately take off, head to 100 diameters, and jump out of the system.
 They have to take stock of their inventory, "separate the wheat from the chaff," and get rid of any undesirables.
-This includes any IISS personnel that they might have rounded up since the Aslan don’t want to get embroiled with the Imperium.
+This includes any IISS personnel that they might have rounded up since the Aslan don't want to get embroiled with the Imperium.

 The process of going through their captives takes several hours.
 During this time, their soldiers will vigilantly stand guard outside their ships, using the riot vehicles as cover near the airlocks and cargo doors.
 This might seem to be an impenetrable obstacle, but creative travellers can find a way to break through their ranks before the slavers dust off and head home to the Glorious Empire.